FREE SHIPPING! on orders over $99*

-Ozempic (generic name: semaglutide) is an injectable medication designed to treat people with type 2 diabetes mellitus by managing blood sugar levels.
-It also reduces the risk of major adverse cardiovascular events in adults with type 2 diabetes.
+Ozempic (generic name: semaglutide) is an injectable medication designed to manage blood sugar levels in people with type 2 diabetes.
+It also reduces the risk of major adverse cardiovascular events and kidney disease, which are risk factors in adults with type 2 diabetes.Â

 What causes diabetes?